What do nuns do?

 nuns remain witnesses that God is alive.

-And while the world runs seeking meaning,
+And while the world runs searching for meaning,

-happiness lies in giving oneself completely.
+happiness is found in giving oneself completely.